KozCG

 The above scheme combined with linear shape functions is identical to a two-stage Runge-Kutta Galerkin finite element method, and thus central differencing without damping.
 Stabilization is obtained by using constant shape functions for the half step solution where the gather results in element quantities, followed by a scatter step using linear shape functions resulting in nodal quantities.
 Assuming linear tetrahedra, the combined spatial and temporal discretization that achieves this yields the following staggered scheme:

-where is the vector of element-centered solutions at the half step.
+where $U_e^{n+1/2}$ is the vector of element-centered solutions at the half step.
 Note that the first step discretizes the flux integral before integration by parts, while the second one after integration by parts, hence the difference in sign.

 Flux-corrected transport